-The more an individual learns about depression and understands the triggers and causes of depression, the more effective they tend to be at reducing the depression.
+The more an individual learns about depression and understands the triggers and causes of depression, the more effective they tend to be at reducing depression.

 There are a number of medications that can be very effective in alleviating depression.
-The type of medications and the speed in which they work often vary based on an individual’s specific physiology and the severity of their depression.
+The type of medications and the speed at which they work often vary based on an individual’s specific physiology and the severity of their depression.
 Overall, when used in conjunction with psychotherapy, medications can be very useful in dealing with depression.

 Unresolved or suppressed anger can become depression.
 When these anger issues are resolved, depression tends to decrease.

 Depression can result from past traumas.
 When these traumas are resolved, the depression tends to diminish.

 The more skills a person has to deal with the challenges of life, the less depression they tend to experience.

 Conflict Resolution Training

 Unresolved conflicts can lead to depression.
 Learning how to resolve conflicts effectively can therefore be critical in reducing depression in the future.

 Stress Management Training

 Everyone experiences stress.
 Sometimes, however, the stress becomes overwhelming and begins to lead to depression.
 Learning to cope with stress is therefore a valuable tool to decrease depression.